commedeschamps/random-user-explorer/README.md

 ### 1. Random User Generator API
 - Endpoint: `https://randomuser.me/api/`
-- Used to fetch a random user's personal and location details (first name, last name, gender, profile picture, age, date of birth, city, country, address, coordinates).
+- Used to fetch a random user's personal and location details (first name, last name, gender, profile picture, age, date of birth, city, country, address).
 - Called from the backend (`server.js`), not from the frontend.

 ### 2. Country Info API (REST Countries)